ndewar/WellCompletionReportDigitization/README.md

 # WellCompletionReportDigitization
 Betatype workflow using optical character recognition and googles tesseract to parse text from well completion reports from water wells in California.
+Main left and main right run the workflow for the hardcoded approximate right and left windows where the lithology data is in the well completion reports.
+Well completion reports can be found at the following link: https://data.cnra.ca.gov/dataset/well-completion-reports.